A wonderfully textured book by the prize-winning author Niki Marangou

 George returns to Cyprus in 1940.
 A beautiful Greek woman named Kate becomes his assistant at work, and he is charmed by her.
 He does not want to get attached, however, so he sends her off to Alexandria, Egypt, where she lives through the "golden years" of the Greek community in Alexandria during the reign of King Farouk.

 "In Niki Marangou's world," writes critic Alexis Zeras, "Eastern listlessness coexists with sensuality and the brilliant intellectuality of Western tradition."

-From Famagusta to Vienna has been translated into German, Rumanian, Bulgarian, Arabic and a Turkish translation is also due.
+From Famagusta to Vienna has been translated into German, Rumanian, Bulgarian, Arabic and Turkish.